e-mar404/book-notes/programming-languages/elixir/ch3.md

 of loading the entire file in memory you can lazily evaluate one line at a time and save a lot of memory usage.

+### Infinite streams

+With previous functions we need an existing enumerable collection to iterate through, but there is a way to create your own from scratch, giving you the ability to make infinite streams (possible because of lazy evaluation)

+*Practice streams*

+Using large_lines!/1 as a model, write the following functions:

+- A `lines_length!/1` that takes a file path and returns a list of numbers, with each number representing the length of the corresponding line from the file.
+- A `longer_line_length!/1` that returns the length of the longest line in a file.
+- A `longest_line!/1` that returns the contents of the longest line in a file.
+- A `words_per_line!/1` that returns a list of numbers, with each number representing the word count in a file.
+Hint: to find the word count of a line use `length(String.split(line))`